ibexa/documentation-developer/docs/content_management/field_types/field_type_storage.md

 ## Storing field type settings externally

 Just like in the case of data, storing [field type settings](type_and_value.md#field-type-settings) in content item tables may prove insufficient.
-It's not a problem if your setting specifies, for example, just the allowed number of characters in a text field.
+It's not a problem if your setting specifies, for example, the allowed number of characters in a text field.
-However, the field type may represent a more complex object, for example, it may consist of two or more other fields, such as the name, SKU and price, and there can be a set of default values instead of just one.
+However, the field type may represent a more complex object, for example, it may consist of two or more other fields, such as the name, SKU, and price, and there can be a set of default values instead of just one.
 Once you add validation rules for these field values, then it becomes an issue.

 You can overcome this obstacle:
 When you create a new field type, you can move field type settings to external storage.

 !!! note

     Another benefit of an external storage is that there can be database relations to other objects/entities, and the database itself can maintain the integrity of data.

 First, create a class that implements the `Ibexa\Contracts\Core\FieldType\FieldConstraintsStorage` interface.

 Then, register the External Storage as a service and tag it with `ibexa.field_type.external_constraints_storage`.
 Make sure that the alias you use matches the identifier of the new field type:

 ``` yaml
 services:
     App\FieldType\Example\ExternalStorage: